wim-c/psc/README.md

 Any type can be used as either event type or reply type in PSC.
 Nevertheless, PSC defines the base types `Event` and `Reply` from which you can derive your own event and reply types.
-This has several advantages: It explicitly expresses that certain types are intended to be events (sent to state chart) or replies (sent from a state chart) and both base classes provide basic `__str__` method implementations that are convenient when logging events or replies.
+This has several advantages: It explicitly expresses that certain types are intended to be events (sent to a state chart) or replies (sent from a state chart) and both base classes provide basic `__str__` method implementations that are convenient when logging events or replies.

 ```python
 import psc